 Trust Scoring

-Banyan calculates Trust Scores for all devices in your fleet for use in access policies
+SonicWall Cloud Secure Edge (CSE) calculates Trust Levels for devices in your fleet to determine access

 Overview